-(a) Any person who requests IMDA to take enforcement action ("Party Requesting Enforcement") must submit to IMDA a Request for Enforcement.
-The Request for Enforcement must cite the specific provisions of this Code that the Party Requesting Enforcement claims the Telecommunication Licensee, Regulated Person or Person Controlling Media Resources (as the case may

-- (i) the Party Requesting Enforcement has used reasonable diligence in collecting the facts; - (ii) the facts alleged are true to the best of the Party Requesting Enforcement's knowledge; - (iii) the Party Requesting Enforcement believes in good faith that the facts alleged, if proven, would constitute a contravention of the provisions of this Code as cited in the Request for Enforcement; - (iv) describes the manner in which the Party Requesting Enforcement has been injured, or is likely to be injured, as a direct result of the alleged contravention; and - (v) the Party Requesting Enforcement has made an effort in good faith to resolve the underlying dispute through direct negotiations with the Telecommunication Licensee, Regulated Person or Person Controlling Media Resources (as the case may be) against whom enforcement action is being sought. - (b) IMDA may require the Party Requesting Enforcement to provide IMDA with a statutory declaration attesting to the facts that provide the basis for the Request for Enforcement within seven days from the date of IMDA's written request.
+- Any person who requests IMDA to take enforcement action ("Party (a) Requesting Enforcement") must submit to IMDA a Request for Enforcement.
+The Request for Enforcement must cite the specific provisions of this Code that the Party Requesting Enforcement claims the Telecommunication Licensee, Regulated Person or Person Controlling Media Resources (as the case may be) has contravened and must allege facts that, if proven to be true, would demonstrate a contravention.
+Whenever possible, the Party Requesting Enforcement should attach to the Request for Enforcement copies of all relevant documents necessary to prove the allegations of fact contained in the request.
+Where this is not possible, the Party Requesting Enforcement must explaining why provide а statement it cannot provide the supporting documentation.
+The Request for Enforcement must include a signed statement that: - (i) the Party Requesting Enforcement has used reasonable diligence in collecting the facts; - (ii) the facts alleged are true to the best of the Party Requesting Enforcement's knowledge; - the Party Requesting Enforcement believes in good faith that the facts alleged, if proven, would constitute a contravention of the provisions of this Code as cited in the Request for Enforcement; - (iv) describes the manner in which the Party Requesting Enforcement has been injured, or is likely to be injured, as a direct result of the alleged contravention; and - (v) the Party Requesting Enforcement has made an effort in good faith to resolve the underlying dispute through direct negotiations with the Telecommunication Licensee, Regulated Person or Person Controlling Media Resources (as the case may be) against whom enforcement action is being sought. - (b) IMDA may require the Party Requesting Enforcement to provide IMDA with a statutory declaration attesting to the facts that provide the basis for the Request for Enforcement within seven days from the date of IMDA's written request.